aprs434/aprs434.github.io/README.md

 1. First, decode the given Base256 `F` byte to an integer.
 2. The _SSID_ equals the integer quotient after [integer division](https://en.wikipedia.org/wiki/Division_(mathematics)#Of_integers) of the decoded integer by&nbsp;16.
 3. Whereas the _Message No_ equals the [remainder](https://en.wikipedia.org/wiki/Remainder) of the decoded integer by&nbsp;16 ([modulo operation](https://en.wikipedia.org/wiki/Modulo_operation)).
+4. When relaying the text message to APRS‑IS, the i‑gate will add the last digit of the minute the text message was received in front of the received _Message No._

 ## From Pure to Reservation ALOHA